0xalexandra/Wireshark-project/README.md

 # Wireshark-project
-A university project, in which I performed an ICMP analysis to awnser some questions.
+## Objective
+The objective of this project, is to perform an ICMP analysis, using Wireshark, and awnser some questions, regarding the analysis and how to use the Wireshark software.